ipbes/ict-guide/bibliography/zotero.md

 3. Click on the Zotero tab in the ribbon at the top of the document
 4. Click the “Add/Edit Citation” button in the Zotero ribbon
 5. The first time you click the “Add/Edit Citation” button, the Zotero – Document Preferences window will pop-up; select the following options:
-A.	American Psychological Association (APA) 7th edition
+* American Psychological Association (APA) 7th edition
-B.	Language: English (UK)
+* Language: English (UK)
-C.	For Store Citations As, select Fields
+* For Store Citations As, select Fields
-D.	You can select Automatically update citations; if you find that this slows down the citation process, you can deselect this option and click “Refresh” in the Zotero ribbon to manually update the citations
+* You can select Automatically update citations; if you find that this slows down the citation process, you can deselect this option and click “Refresh” in the Zotero ribbon to manually update the citations
-E.	Click “OK” (Figure 21)
+* Click “OK”
 6. You can also set the citation style and language in the Preferences window
-A.	To set the citation style, open the Preferences window > Cite tab > Styles tab > select American Psychological Association (APA) 7th edition
+* To set the citation style, open the Preferences window > Cite tab > Styles tab > select American Psychological Association (APA) 7th edition
-B.	To set the language, open the Preferences window > Advance tab > select English (UK) in the Language field
+* To set the language, open the Preferences window > Advance tab > select English (UK) in the Language field

 Zotero uses Citation Style Language (CSL) to properly format citations in many different bibliographic [styles](https://www.zotero.org/styles).
 IPBES has adopted the American Psychological Association 7th edition style.
 To use this style: